muratk5n/thirdwave/en/README.md

 ---

-RPi board literally fits into a small plastic soap box.
+Raspberry Pi board literally fits into a small plastic soap box.
 Have a `recollindex` job running there now that I check through `tmux` - it feels strange to `tmux` into a little plastic soap box.

 ---